alicepringle/alicepringle.github.io/_posts/2020-09-29-supervised-learning.markdown

 **Overfitting**

 Random Forests are prone to overfitting.
 We can minimise this problem using [K-Fold Cross-Validation](https://scikit-learn.org/stable/modules/cross_validation.html), where the model is trained using k-1 sets of data, rather than one.
-We can do this when using RandomizedSearchCV.
+We can do this while using RandomizedSearchCV.
 In this case, we use 3 folds by setting cv=3.

 <p align="center">
 <img src="/assets/bio/grid_search_cross_validation.png" alt="grid_search_cross_validation" style="width:60%"/>